 Training and Education

-- The Chapter Board members participated in the Louisiana Governor's Safety and Health Conference to promote membership, safety education, and safety certification.
+- The Chapter Board members participate in the annual Louisiana Governor’s Safety and Health Conference to promote membership, safety education, and safety certification.

-- Chapter Board members also participated in several other safety-training workshops and served in various capacities within the safety communities at the local, state, and national levels, including various industries.
+- The Chapter Board members also participate in several other safety-training workshops and serve in various capacities within the safety communities at the local, state, and national levels, including various industries.

 Outreach and Communication

-- Regular compliance updates were provided by the OSHA, Baton Rouge Area Office including occasional appearances at monthly membership meetings to discuss the latest regulatory information.
+- Regular compliance updates are provided by representatives from the OSHA, Baton Rouge Area Office that includes occasional appearances at monthly membership meetings to discuss the latest regulatory information.

-- The Chapter holds monthly general meetings including guest speakers who discussed topics concerning Health, Safety or Environmental issues and/or current events.
+- The Chapter holds monthly general meetings that include guest speakers who discuss topics related to Health, Safety or Environmental issues and/or current events.

 Promoting the National Dialogue on Workplace Safety and Health

-- Members of the Greater Baton Rouge Chapter ASSE Executive Board and General Membership continue to foster relationships and shared ideas through their involvement with other professional association safety committees including but not limited to: Associated Builders and Contractors, Pelican Chapter; Safety Council of Louisiana; Greater Baton Rouge Industry Alliance; ANSI/ASSE Z-59 Fall Protection Standard Advisory Committee; Southeastern Louisiana University, Occupational Safety &Health Curriculum Advisory Steering Committee; and the National Petroleum &Refining Association National Safety Committee.
+- Members of the Greater Baton Rouge Chapter, ASSE Executive Board and General Membership continued to foster relationships and share ideas through their involvement with other professional association safety committees which include: Associated Builders and Contractors, Pelican Chapter; Safety Council of Louisiana; Greater Baton Rouge Industry Alliance; ANSI/ASSE Z-59 Fall Protection Standard Advisory Committee; Southeastern Louisiana University, Occupational Safety & Health Curriculum Advisory Steering Committee; Associated General Contractors, South Louisiana STEPS Network, and the National Petroleum & Refining Association National Safety Committee.

-- Joint Membership meetings were also held with the American Industrial Hygiene Association, and the Bayou Chapter ASSE.
+- Joint membership meetings were also held with the American Industrial Hygiene Association.

-- The OSHA, Baton Rouge Area Office, Area Director provided an OSHA Update and Silica presentation for a Chapter meeting.
+- The OSHA, Baton Rouge Area Office, CAS provided an OSHA Update presentation, question and answer session for a Chapter meeting.

-- The Greater Baton Rouge Chapter ASSE annually recognizes Workers' Memorial Day and initiatives such as, the 2014 and 2015 National Safety Stand-Down to Prevent Falls in Construction and communicates related information to member organizations.
+- The Chapter recognizes and communicates information relating to national initiatives such as, the National Safety Stand-Down to Prevent Fatalities in Construction.